algotrade-course/Group9/README.md

 # Abstract

 This project presents the design, implementation, and evaluation of a hybrid trading strategy tailored for the VN30F1M futures index.
 The strategy combines two widely recognized technical indicators: the 100-period Simple Moving Average (SMA-100) and the 14-period Relative Strength Index (RSI-14).
 By integrating the concepts of trend-following and mean-reversion, the strategy seeks to exploit temporary mispricings in the market.
 Specifically, it generates trading signals when the RSI reaches extreme levels—indicating overbought or oversold conditions—relative to the direction of the SMA-defined trend.
 These entry signals are then evaluated for profitability within the broader context of the prevailing market regime.
 We utilize historical price data provided by Algotrade to backtest the strategy across multiple timeframes and market conditions.
 Key performance metrics, including cumulative returns, Sharpe ratio, and maximum drawdown, are used to assess robustness and risk-adjusted performance.
-The results indicate that the hybrid approach holds potential for consistent profitability, particularly during trending but volatile market phases, underscoring the value of blending momentum and reversal signals in systematic trading
+The results indicate that the hybrid approach holds potential for consistent profitability, particularly during trending but volatile market phases, underscoring the value of blending momentum and reversal signals in systematic trading.

 # 1. Introduction